 Titans Player Roster | Tennessee Titans - TennesseeTitans.com

-PRO: The Titans signed offensive lineman David Quessenberry to the practice squad during Week 2 of the 2018 season and re-signed him at the conclusion of the season.
+PRO: The Titans signed offensive lineman David Quessenberry to the practice squad during Week 2 of the 2018 season.
 The 6-foot-5-inch, 305-pounder was originally drafted by the Houston Texans in the sixth round (176th overall) of the 2013 NFL Draft.
 He spent his rookie season on injured reserve, and spent the 2014-16 seasons on reserve/non-football illness list after being diagnosed with non-Hodgkin's lymphoma in June 2014.
 He was medically cleared and returned to action in 2017 as a member of the Texans practice squad.
 He was signed to the active roster on Dec.
 19, 2017 and appeared in two contests for Houston.
 Quessenberry spent majority of the 2018 season on the Titans' practice squad, and in 2019 he spent time on the team's active roster and practice squad.
 The La Jolla, Calif., native appeared in a career-high four games in 2019 and caught his first career touchdown.

 • Quessenberry was diagnosed with non-Hodgkin's lymphoma in June 2014.
 He returned to Houston's practice squad in 2017 and made his NFL debut in Week 16 of the 2017 season.

 • Named the Professional Football Writers of America's 2017 George Halas Award, given to a player, coach or staff member in the NFL who overcomes adversity to succeed.